Upstream Oil and Gas, Wellhead Production Equipment

 Chemical Injection Packages are being employed by companies in oil and gas to increase production, reduce corrosion, separate oil/gas/water, and many other processes to improve the profitability of all exploration and recovery efforts.

-This article will explain some of the typical Oil & Gas Chemical Injection processes in more detail, highlight reasons that oil and gas facility operators find Chemical Injection very advantageous, and describe the major components that make up a Chemical Injection Package.
+This article will explain some of the typical Oil & Gas Chemical Injection processes in more detail, highlight reasons that oil and gas facility operators find chemical injection systems very advantageous, and describe the major components that make up a Chemical Injection Package.

 A Chemical Injection process involves the introduction of specialized chemicals to the oil & gas flow stream or reservoir to perform certain specific processes.
 The specialized chemicals can be injected into the produced oil & gas flow stream from the wellhead or can be injected through an annulus downhole into the oil and gas reservoirs.